joshgerdes/jekyll-uno/_posts/2021-08-21-update-admpwdadschema-the-requested-attribute-does-not-exist.md

 * Make sure you are a Schema Admin
 * Run PowerShell as Administrator
-* Run the PowerShell from the Schema Master
+* Run the PowerShell to update the schema directly from the Schema Master

 You can use the snippet below to check which Domain Controller the Schema Master role is running from: